TheSoundDude/PokeRadar/README.md

+# PokeRadar for Minecraft Pixelmon
 [![Join Discord](https://i.imgur.com/5PeuGS2.png)](https://discord.gg/7zWEuT8)

-# PokeRadar for Minecraft Pixelmon
+# Features
+- You can now disable the minimap
+- Lines!!! (see Screenshots below)
 - Detects *all* new legendaries!
 - New Boss colors with nameplates and waypoints
 - Search multiple pokemon by separating with commas eg: pikachu, magikarp, mew